ghunkins/huggingface_hub/docs/source/en/guides/upload.md

 # Upload files to the Hub

 Sharing your files and work is an important aspect of the Hub.
-The `huggingface_hub` offers several options for uploading your files to the Hub.
+The `old_huggingface_hub` offers several options for uploading your files to the Hub.
 You can use these functions independently or integrate them into your library, making it more convenient for your users to interact with the Hub.
 This guide will show you how to push files:

 - without using Git.
 - that are very large with [Git LFS](https://git-lfs.github.com/).